mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Add Branch](@id AddBranchManual)
 After adding buses with unique labels, we can define branches between them.
 The branch cannot be added unless the buses are already defined, and the `from` and `to` keywords should correspond to the already defined bus labels.
-Additionally, each branch should be labelled with its own unique label.
 For instance:
 ```@example addBranch
 using JuliaGrid # hide
 @default(unit)  # hide